> Skip to content

 Paradise Lost and Paradise Regained

-These controversial epic poems demonstrate Milton's genius for fusing sense and sound, classicism and innovation, narrative and drama in profound explorations of the moral problems of God's justice-and what it truly means to be human.
+These controversial biblical poems explore the story of Adam and Eve, Satan, and the fall of man.
+Paradise Lost and Paradise Regained demonstrate Milton's genius for fusing sense and sound, classicism and innovation, narrative and drama in profound explorations of the moral problems of God's justice – and what it truly means to be human.

 • Published: 1 December 2010